dzelenka/CreeRelays/README.md

 ## CreeRelays
-SmartThings + Cree Connected LED Bulb Zigbee board + Arduino = Cheap Home Automation Potential!
+My prototype:

 ![screenshot](https://github.com/dzelenka/CreeRelays/blob/master/P1000969.JPG)

 This is a fork of the ogiewon/CreeRelays project.
 I've changed the little Arduino model, but otherwise duplicated his equipment.
 I wanted to take advantage of his work to build a functional 2x garage door opener.
 I eventually drifted away from all his code, but we still owe him for the original good work and inspiration!

 ## Overview
 ogiewon wrote a device driver for his hardware device.
 I used a different paradigm for the project, which felt more "SmartThings" like.
 I created a very simple button device type to create virtual buttons on my phone, one for each garage door.
 For the CreeRelay hardware I just used the stock Cree Bulb device type.
+All the hard work on the SmartThings system is done by a smartapp.

+When the smartapp is installed it askes for: 1. button(s) to get events from, 2. the Cree device, 3. the Relay Number (1-8) and 4. the action to perform (1-4).

+The actions I defined are: 1.
+Off, 2.
+On, 3.
+Toggle, and 4.
+Button Push (on-delay-off).

-To connect the buttons to the CreeRelay device I used a smartapp.
-The smartapp simply listens for butten events and sets the Cree bulb "switchLevel" to a specific level.
-When smartapp is added it askes for button(s) to listen for, the Cree Relay device to set, and the relay number to activate.
-I multiply the relay number by 10 to determine the switchLevel value. (i.e. Relay 5 is activated by setting switchLevel to 50%.)
+The smartapp simply listens for button events and sets the Cree device "switchLevel" to a specific level.
+The specific level is calculated from the relay number and the action to perform.
+After a 1000ms delay, the Cree device is set to level "99", which does nothing.
+The Arduino sketch is waiting for changes to the switchLevel to perform actions.
+By "parking" the Cree device at level "99" we are able to perform the same action (Toggle or Button Push) twice in a row and have each action be a change in the switchLevel.

-The only unusual thing done by the smartapp is to set the switchLevel to 1% after a 1000ms delay.
-(Turning off the Cree device after a delay caused unpredictable results).
-Otherwise I could have used a stock smartapp.
+The Cree device has some quirks that I had to work around to get dependable performance.
+One quirk is a level drift of +-5%.
+To get around that I limited the levels to multiples of 3 and rounded.
+The other quirk (feature?) of the Cree is that it turns off when the switchLevel is set to "0".
+It caused some unexplained problems for me, so I just quit using level "0".
+The resulting set of switchLevels was [3,6,9...96,99].
+I reserved level "99" as a parking spot, leaving exactly 32 values for signaling.

+Here is how I calculate the switchLevel:
+   1. Subtract 1 from the Relay number (1-8) to get a value 0-7.
+   2. Subtract 1 from Action number (1-4) to get a value 0-3.
+   3. Multiply the action by 8 (or shift left 3 times) and add it to the relay to get a value 0-31.
+   4. Add one to the result and multiply by 3 to get a value of 3-96, which is the switchLevel to set!

 The Arduino sketch is also quit simple.
-I simplified the interrupt technique only because I couldn't figure out what ogiewon was doing with his.
-It worked fine, but I needed to understand how.
-All the sketch does is read the Cree switchLevel and turn it into a value between 0 and 10.
-The relay is active until the switchLevel/value changes.
+I simplified the interrupt technique (only because I couldn't figure out what ogiewon was doing with his).
+The main loop runs every 50ms and does two tasks: react to changes in the switchLevel, and perform timer functions.
+The timer function is used for the Button Push.
+It waits 20 loops and then turns off the relay.
+When the sketch detects a change in the switchLevel it does the binary math in reverse and the performs the resulting action on the resulting relay.

-I found the switchLevel from the Cree board drifted a bit, around +-0.5%.
-I think this code could be modified to run 100 relays, but much safer to run 50 relays.
-Using 32 (2^5) values from the Cree board you could run 5 relays, each having and on/off value.

 ## Code
 CreeRelays consists of three parts: